jcolicchio/node_clientserver/README.md

 Quick start
 Make sure ports 8080, 12345, and 12346 are open
-node GateKeeper & node Server -n Servername -p 12346
+From root directory, run: `node GateKeeper & node Server -n Servername -p 12346 &` Access localhost:8080

 Here's all the files you might find in a basic framework+simple app scenario I gloss over index.html, jquery.min.js, and main.css because those are boring